ps-aung/java-challange/alj-java-challenge-master/readme.md

 #### Your experience in Java

-- I have over 3 and half year experience in Java and But I knew Spring Boot very well.
+- I have over 3 and half year experience in Java and I knew Spring Boot very well.
 - But I didn't develop with Spring Boot around 1 and half year before current project.
 - I am making self studying in Spring Boot.